Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Introduction

 Taken together, prior results point to two complementary but only partially connected views: (\textit{i}) time-domain statistics such as EDI and block-energy variability (set by shaping and DM block length), and (\textit{ii}) frequency-domain structure such as the DC notch/dip and its dependence on block length and symbol rate.
 What is still missing is a unified framework that \emph{maps concrete statistical descriptors of the energy signal} (mean of the per-block energy variance, variance of the mean energy across blocks, energy variance of the signal, and finite-length constraints) \emph{onto the spectral features} of the intensity-fluctuation PSD that most strongly drive XPM-induced phase noise, \emph{including how these mappings evolve under chromatic dispersion.}

-This work bridges this gap by developing an analytical framework that links energy signal statistics directly to the spectral characteristics of the intensity-fluctuation PSD and the resulting XPM-induced phase variance.
-Specifically, we: (\textit{i}) derive closed-form expressions quantifying how finite block length, symbol rate, and distribution matching (DM) type (e.g., CCDM vs.\ ESS) shape low-frequency PSD features via key statistical moments, including the variance of mean block energies and the global energy variance; (\textit{ii}) incorporate chromatic dispersion to model the spatial evolution of the PSD; and (\textit{iii}) establish design guidelines to maximize the low-frequency spectral dip and minimize phase variance for specific link lengths.
-The model is validated against numerical simulations involving shaped QAM waveforms and dispersive propagation, showing excellent agreement with both analytical predictions and prior observations \cite{peng2021baud,askari2024probabilistic}.
-Ultimately, this framework unifies temporal and spectral perspectives, providing practical criteria for optimizing block length, symbol rate, and shaping algorithms to mitigate fiber nonlinearity.
+This work addresses this gap by developing a semi-analytical model that links the statistics of the energy signal to the spectral characteristics of the intensity-fluctuation PSD and to the induced phase variance.
+Specifically, we (\textit{i}) derive closed-form expressions that expose how finite block length, symbol rate, and DM type (e.g., Constant Composition Distribution Matching (CCDM) vs.\ Enumerative Sphere Shaping (ESS)) shape the low-frequency PSD features via terms such as the variance of mean block energy, energy variance across all symbols, and the mean of intra-block energy variance; (\textit{ii}) incorporate fiber dispersion to predict how the PSD evolves with distance; and (\textit{iii}) develop design rules that widen the low-frequency dip and minimize phase variance for given link lengths.
+The analysis is validated against MATLAB simulations that generate shaped QAM waveforms, apply pulse shaping, and propagate through a dispersion model.
+The resulting energy-signal PSDs and phase-variance trends agree with the semi-analytical predictions and with observations in \cite{peng2021baud,askari2024probabilistic}.
+Overall, the framework connects temporal and spectral viewpoints and provides practical guidance on selecting the block length and symbol rate, and on choosing between CCDM and ESS, to reduce low-frequency intensity fluctuations and reduce the impact of fiber nonlinearity.